-Accounts receivable are amounts due from customers from the sale of products or services rendered in the ordinary course of business.
-Accounts receivable are classified as current assets if payment is due within 12 months or less.
-Accounts receivable are recognized initially at fair value and subsequently measured at amortized cost, less credit loss allowance.
+Trade receivables are amounts due from customers from the sale of products or services rendered in the ordinary course of business.
+Trade receivables are classified as current assets if payment is due within 12 months or less.
+Trade receivables are recognized initially at fair value and subsequently measured at amortized cost, less credit loss allowance.